fajran/tongseng/README.md

 Tongseng
 ========

-Tongseng is a [TUIO](http://tuio.org) wrapper for Mac OS X multitouch events.
-Now you can use the multitouch touch pad to send TUIO events to your multitouch application!
+Tongseng is a [TUIO](http://tuio.org) multitouch tracker for Mac OS X multitouch devices.
+This application allows to use the internal trackpad (or alternatively an external magic trackpad or magic mouse) to send TUIO events to your multitouch application.

+The current development version also enables alternative TUIO/TCP and TUIO/WEB transport methods in addition to the default TUIO/UDP transport.

 Visit [TUIO.org](http://tuio.org) for more information about TUIO.